 Living on the Outside

 This often leads to a function versus fashion dilemma outside.
-We believe you don’t have to sacrifice one for the other; you just have to understand your goals for the space and how to incorporate your individual style in a way that makes sense.
+We believe you don’t have to sacrifice one for the other.
+You just have to understand your goals for space and how to incorporate your individual style in a way that makes sense.

 So what is your outdoor style?
 Do you dream of a cozy oasis to kick back and relax?
 Or is your patio a play space for the whole family?
 Here are a few ways to make your yard work for you.